atlassian/data-center-helm-charts/docs/docs/userguide/CONFIGURATION.md

 If you wish, you can run multiple Helm releases of the same product in the same namespace.

 ## :fontawesome-solid-network-wired: Clustering
-By default, the Helm charts will not configure the products for Data Center clustering except Crowd.
+By default, the Helm charts will not configure the products for Data Center clustering.
 In order to enable clustering, the `enabled` property for clustering must be set to `true`.

+!!!warning "Clustering by default for Crowd"
+	  Crowd does not offer clustering configuration via Helm Chart.
+Set `crowd.clustering.enabled` to `true/false` in `${CROWD_HOME}/shared/crowd.cfg.xml` and rollout restart Crowd StatefulSet after the initial product setup is complete.

 !!!note ""

     === "Jira"